Posted by Naomi Nessim, December 10, 2018 (last updated on December 10, 2018)

 In addition to these, qualified patients may be able to get either an egg-free trivalent vaccine or a high dose vaccine.
 The egg-free version of the flu vaccine, called Flublok, is made for people with severe egg allergies but is only available to those over the age of 18.
 The high dose vaccine is intended for people age 65 and older, to make up for their weakened antibodies.
 Both alternative vaccines are just as safe and effective as the standard shots.

 In past years, a nasal-spray flu vaccine, called FluMist, was available.
-As of the 2016-2017 flu season, and into 2018, the CDC has advised against it due to research that found it ineffective.
+As of the 2016-2017 flu season, and into 2018 and beyond, the CDC has advised against it due to research that found it ineffective.

 - A/Hong Kong/4801/2014 (H3N2)-like virus

 - B/Brisbane/60/2008-like (B/Victoria lineage) virus